foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/stai-og/getting-started.md

 ## Logging in

 To see your farmers stats on the [My Farmer](https://stai-og.foxypool.io/my-farmer){target=_blank} tab of the pool you need to log in with the pool public key used by your plots.
-The pool public key can be found in your stai `config.yaml` in the `pool_public_keys` list or via `staicoin keys show`.
+The pool public key can be found in your stai `config.yaml` in the `pool_public_keys` list or via `stai keys show`.

 It is advisable to authenticate at this stage, so you can change your name, set a minimum payout amount or [leave the pool](#leaving-the-pool).
 To do so please follow the steps described in [Authenticate](authenticate.md)